Helping victims of carbon monoxide poisoning in Maine

 Carbon monoxide poisoning cases require the best and most experienced lawyers

 Berman & Simmons is widely recognized as the best personal injury lawyers in Maine and among the best in the U.S. We have obtained several of the largest jury verdicts in Maine history, and many of the largest settlements for our clients.
+We have recovered $1 billion for our injured clients.

 Our defective products attorneys are extremely knowledgeable about medical issues and skilled at proving fault, documenting the extent of your losses, and ensuring you receive full compensation.